 Our approach to estimating earnings elasticities from job switchers uses variation from both firm and occupation transitions.
-Appendix Figure A.5 splits the sample into firm and occupation switchers, showing that the earnings responses to lower taxes are similar in the two subsamples.27 In this section, we focus on firm switchers and ask if their earnings responses are mediated by firm-level wage effects as studied in the literature on AKM models (Abowd, Kramarz, and Margolis 1999).
+As shown in Appendix Figure A.3, the earnings responses to lower taxes are similar for firm and occupation switchers.38 In this section, we focus on firm switchers and ask if their earnings responses are mediated by firm-level wage effects as studied in the literature on AKM models (Abowd, Kramarz, and Margolis 1999).
 That is, while our quasi-experimental estimates should be interpreted as worker responses (as they are based on tax variation across workers, not firms), they may be mediated by job switchers sorting into higher-wage firms following the tax reform.
-This would be a different mechanism than the one modeled in section 2, albeit consistent with our general emphasis on the importance of job switching for earnings responses to taxes.
+This would be a different mechanism than the one modeled in section 2, albeit consistent with our general emphasis on the importance of job switching for earnings responses.

 To investigate the role of firm-level effects, we estimate a standard AKM model of the form where α_i is an individual fixed effect, $\psi{J(i,t)}$ is a firm fixed effect, and X{it} is a vector of timevarying controls.
 The controls include year dummies, age dummies, and dummies for tenure in the individual's current firm.
-We estimate the model in pre-reform data (2002-2005), restricting the sample to firms with at least 10 employees.
-We merge the estimated firm coefficients $\hat{\psi}{J(i,t)}$ onto our tax reform sample and run the following regression in the sample of firm switchers:
+We estimate the model using pre-reform data (2002-2005), restricting the sample to firms with at least 10 employees.
+We merge the estimated firm coefficients $\hat{\psi}{J(i,t)}$

-$$\log z{it} = \alpha_i + \psi{J(i,t)} + X{it}\beta + \nu{it}, \tag{19}$$
+$$\log z{it} = \alpha_i + \psi{J(i,t)} + X{it}\beta + \nu{it}, \tag{22}$$